ALASdoo/accessliaison/content/english/blog/accessibility-overlays-do-they-really-improve-websites-accessibility.md

 This option might be useful for people who are not using assistive technology.
 For persons with disabilities, using assistive technology — such as screen reader, voice recognition, and screen magnifier — can be the only way to access online content.
 For them, **overlays can create significant issues** and even make a website unusable.

-### 📌Note

-Overlays often duplicate accessibility functions already built into web browsers and operating systems.
+{{< notice note >}}Overlays often duplicate accessibility functions already built into web browsers and operating systems.
 Guiding users in setting their preferred settings on a browser/device would be a more efficient way of providing support.
-You’ll find links to such guides in our accessibility statement.
+You’ll find links to such guides in our accessibility statement.{{</ notice >}}

 Some newer overlay products claim to improve code by detecting and “fixing” certain elements automatically.
 In the further text, we will address the limitations of such fixes.